Practical Puppy Training Instructors' Course (7-Days)

 Will there be homework?

-- We do recommend that you clear the five days of your time as much as possible while attending this course to gain the most from it.
+- We recommend that you clear the seven days of your time as much as possible while attending this course to gain the most from it.
 Please turn up rested and with a good night’s sleep for day one because we really want you to enjoy and make the most of your course.

 Can I attend this course if I don’t run group classes or want to run group classes?

 - Yes, the information about training puppies and people can be applied to individuals.
-But you must be aware that the course does focus on teaching in a group setting.

 What time does the course start and finish?